 - i.
 Potential of the applicant.
 Key aspects that will be of particular note to the review committee includes: - The education history and trajectory of the applicant - The training and experience the applicant has had - Academic achievement (e.g. a strong GPA above 4.0) - Research Output (e.g. publication of peer-reviewed manuscripts, publication of community-based reports, conference presentations/posters, etc) - Strong letters of support - The ability of the applicant to successfully complete the project - The career aspirations of the applicant - ii.
-The quality of the proposed research project including the importance and originality of the research problem and the information sought, the adequacy of the research design, feasibility, and promise of the methods proposed; - iii.
-The quality of the applicant's research environment including the suitability of the facility, strength of the supervisor's research program and potential for candidate to develop research skills and expertise.
+The quality of the proposed research project including the importance and originality of the research problem and the information sought, the adequacy of the research design, feasibility, and promise of the methods proposed.
+Where research projects are part of a larger research